NicolasSedres/.dotfiles/.config/arch/README.md

-yay -S wlogout          ##to logout restart.. pacman -S bluez bluez-utils ##bluetooth manager yay -S swaync   ##notification daemon
+yay -S wlogout          ##to logout restart.. pacman -S bluez bluez-utils ##bluetooth manager yay -S swaync   ##notification daemon yay -S swaylock-effects-git  ##to lock the computer yay -S chili-sddm-theme     ##theme for sddm login
+                            modify the file /usr/lib/sddm/sddm.conf.d/sddm.config
+                            and set the line of Current=chili
 ------------------------FIREFOX----------------------------------------------------
 Type about:profiles into your urlbar and go to the page Open the root directory folder specified on the page